midl-xyz/load-test/README.md

   address obtained.
 - TOKEN_B_ERC20 — ERC-20 address corresponding to RUNE_B_ID.
 Same as above.
 - TEST_WALLETS — number of additional test wallets.
 Default: 1.
+- MULTISIG_ADDRESS — multisig address to use for the transaction, if not provided, the default multisig address for the current network will be used.

 Liquidity parameters (optional, override code defaults):